LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 ![Imgur](https://i.imgur.com/Kt78Dph.jpg)

-[Undirected graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Undirected_graph) are connected graphs, but their is no direction to those connections.
-There isn't a direction though between the nodes.
+[Undirected graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Undirected_graph) are connected graphs, but there is no direction to those connections.
+There isn't a direction between the nodes.

 An example of this is **LinkedIn**.
 People have connections, or edges in graph theory terminology, but there is not direction to the relationships.